-Installation and service of the boiler must be performed by a qualified installer or service technician.
+This manual must only be used by a qualified heating installer/service technician.
 Before installing, read all instructions, including this manual, and any related supplements.
 Perform steps in the order given.
-Failure to comply can result in severe personal injury, death or substantial property damage.
+Failure to comply could result in severe personal injury, death or substantial property damage.